parmes/parmes/solfec-1.0/user/solvers.rst

 .. role:: red

 Hybrid solver allows to combine smooth rigid body nonlinear spring based :ref:`PARMEC <parmec-index>` models with non--smooth SOLFEC models
-(see :ref:`examples <solfec-examples-hybrid_modeling>`).
+(see :ref:`examples <solfec-1.0-examples-hybrid_modeling>`).
 The solver is supported both in the serial and MPI version of Solfec-1.0.
 The Parmec library is shared memory parallel and in the MPI mode this part of modeling is executed on MPI rank 0 process, employing maximum available shared memory parallelism.